Portugal national football team: 1950s and early 1960s

-1966 World Cup and 1970s
+Third place at the 1966 World Cup

-In the 1966 World Cup qualification, Portugal was drawn into the same group as Czechoslovakia, Romania and Turkey.
-They topped the group with only one draw and one defeat during all the six games and finally qualified for a FIFA World Cup, that year the final stage would be held in England.
-Notable results were both 1–0 away wins against Czechoslovakia and Turkey and a 5–1 home win against the Turks.
+Portugal were drawn with Czechoslovakia, Romania and Turkey for 1966 World Cup qualification.
+They topped the group with only one draw and one defeat in six games and finally qualified for a FIFA World Cup, with a 1–0 away win against Czechoslovakia and Turkey and a 5–1 home win against the Turks being notable results.

-The team started out with three wins in the group stage where they were in Group C when they beat Hungary 3–1, Bulgaria 3–0, and two-time defending champions Brazil 3–1.
-Secondly, they beat surprise quarter-finalist North Korea 5–3, with Eusébio getting four markers to overturn a 3–0 deficit.
-Later, they reached the semi-finals where they were beaten by hosts England 2–1; in this game, Portugal would have played in Liverpool, but as England were the hosts, FIFA decided that the game should have been in the English capital, which led the Portuguese team travel unexpectedly from Liverpool to London.
+At the World Cup, the team started out with three wins in the group stage after they beat Hungary 3–1, Bulgaria 3–0, and two-time defending champions Brazil 3–1.
+Secondly, they beat quarter-finalists North Korea 5–3, with Eusébio getting four markers to overturn a 3–0 deficit.
+Later, they reached the semi-finals where they were beaten by hosts England 2–1; in this game, Portugal would have played in Liverpool, but as England were the hosts, FIFA decided that the game would be played in London.
 Portugal then defeated the Soviet Union 2–1 in the third place match for their best World Cup finish to date.
 Eusébio was the top scorer of the World Cup with nine goals.

-In the Euro 1972 qualifiers, Portugal finished second in a group that comprised the teams of Belgium, Denmark and Scotland to advance to the finals.

-For the 1974 World Cup qualification stages, Portugal were unable to defeat Bulgaria (drawing 2–2) in the decisive match, and thus failed to qualify.
-Portugal faced tough competition from Poland for the place in the 1978 World Cup in Argentina, and finished in second place behind the Poles.

-Late 1970s, 1980s and early 1990s

-Portugal was put alongside Austria, Belgium, Norway and Scotland to fight for the first spot in the group, which would allow them to go to the final stage of UEFA Euro 1980; they finished third.

-For the 1982 qualification, the Portuguese team faced Israel, Northern Ireland, Scotland and Sweden, finishing fourth and failing to qualify.
+Portugal would not qualify for another World Cup for 20 years.